-Histidine is an essential amino acid for horses which helps maintain the myelin sheath insulating nerves.
+Histidine is an essential amino acid for horses that helps maintain the myelin sheath insulating nerves.

-Histidine is metabolised into the neurotransmitter histamine and is associated with contraction and expansion of blood vessels and other smooth muscle function.
-There is some evidence to suggest that extra supplementation of arginine in cold weather can help with cold weather induced laminitis.
+Histidine is metabolised into the neurotransmitter histamine and is associated with the contraction and expansion of blood vessels and other smooth muscle functions.
+There is some evidence to suggest that extra supplementation of arginine in cold weather can help with cold weather-induced laminitis.

 Histidine stimulates the production of both red and white blood cells and is required for sexual arousal.